Legend96th/cisco-networking-notes/QoS.md

   * RED is a mechanism that randomly drops packets before a queue is full
   * RED increases the drop rate as the average queue size increases
   * RED results in the follwing
-    * TCP sessions slow down to the approximate rate of output-link bandwidth
+    * TCP sessions slow down (reduce the window size) to the approximate rate of output-link bandwidth
-    * The average queu size is small (much less than the maximum queu size)
+    * The average queue size is small (much less than the maximum queu size)
     * TCP sessions are desynchronized by random drops

   RED: Randomly drops packets from a queue based on priority & drop probability.
 Can be set with different settings & different aggressiveness